-- We identify and assess potential risk areas in our business and our supply chains, as described below.
-The Group Compliance Manager is responsible for Modern Slavery Risk Assessment. - Where practical, we mitigate the risk of slavery and human trafficking occurring in our supply chains. - We monitor potential risk areas in our supply chains. - We protect whistle blowers. - We ensure a high level of understanding of the risks of modern slavery and human trafficking in our business by providing training to all relevant staff. - When incidents of Modern Slavery are identified in regions from which we purchase wine, we make specific enquiries of our suppliers in those regions.
+- We identify and assess potential risk areas in our business and our supply chains.
+These are described below.
+The Group Compliance Manager is responsible for Modern Slavery Risk Assessment. - Where practical, we mitigate the risk of slavery and human trafficking occurring in our supply chains.
+This is principally achieved through developing relationships with our suppliers so that we understand their business model and ways of working, and by including contractual terms requiring compliance with applicable legislation (including the Act). - We monitor potential risk areas in our supply chains. - We protect whistle blowers. - We ensure a high level of understanding of the risks of modern slavery and human trafficking in our business by providing training to all relevant staff. - When incidents of Modern Slavery are identified in regions from which we purchase wine, we make specific enquiries of our suppliers in those regions to gain assurance that their employment practices are legal and ethical.
+No suspicious incidents have been identified in the current financial year.